 What are the possible complications of an anal fistula?

-Complications of an anal fistula include a fistula that returns after treatment.
+Complications of an anal fistula include that it may return after treatment.
 Another

 complication is an inability to control bowel movements (fecal incontinence).
 This

 is most likely if some of the muscle around the anal opening, called the anal sphincter,

 When recovering from anal fistula treatment, make sure to take pain medicine as directed

 by your surgeon.
 Finish all your antibiotics, even if you're feeling better.
 Don’t